-Baltiysk is a Russian is a seaport town known as Pillau (and Piliava) prior to 1946) with a population of around 33,000.
-It is located on the northern part of Vistula Spit (peninsular stretch of land).
-Baltiysk is Russia's westernmost town (population around 33,000), also a major naval base and a ferry port on the Baltic Sea route to St Petersburg.
+Baltiysk is a Russian port town (known as Pillau / Piliava prior to 1946) with a population of around 33,000.
+It is located on the northern part of Vistula Spit (a peninsular stretch of land).
+Baltiysk is Russia's westernmost town, also major naval base and ferry port on the Baltic Sea route to St Petersburg.
 Baltiysk (Kaliningrad) and Saint Petersburg are Russia's only Baltic Sea ports free of ice the whole year-round.

-- Kaliningrad (fka Konigsberg) is a Russian port city on Baltic Sea.
+Kaliningrad (fka Konigsberg) is a Russian port city on the Baltic Sea.
 The city is also the administrative center of the Russian territory Kaliningrad Oblast (located between Lithuania and Poland).
-The city has population of around 430,000.
+The city has a population of around 430,000.
 As the East Prussian province's capital, Konigsberg was founded in 1255 and named in honor of King Ottokar II.
 During WWII the city was heavily bombed and damaged by the British in 1944.
 At the end of the war, it became part of the USSR (Soviet Union).
 In 1946 renamed to Kaliningrad (after Mikhail Kalinin).
 In the period 1946-49, the German population was expelled.
 The city was repopulated with USSR citizens and rebuilt.

-- In July 2007, Russia declared that if NATO missile systems were deployed in Poland, then Russian nuclear weapons might be deployed in Kaliningrad.
+In July 2007, Russia declared that if NATO missile systems were deployed in Poland, then Russian nuclear weapons might be deployed in Kaliningrad.

-- Among Kaliningrad's most popular tourist attractions are museums (Immanuel Kant /on Kneiphof island, History and Arts, Amber Museum, State Art Gallery, World's Oceans), churches, the city gates, Kaliningrad Zoo (since 1896, with 315 species and tousands of individual animals), Lower Pond (man-made lake and recreation park), Upper Pond.
-There is an anchored U-boat (B-413) hosting a permanent exhibit about the Russia's submarine fleet.
+Among Kaliningrad's most popular tourist attractions are museums (Immanuel Kant /on Kneiphof island, History and Arts, Amber Museum, State Art Gallery, World's Oceans), churches, the city gates, Kaliningrad Zoo (since 1896, with 315 species and thousands of individual animals), Lower Pond (man-made lake and recreation park), Upper Pond.
+There is an anchored U-boat (B-413) hosting a permanent exhibit about Russia's submarine fleet.
 The city's oldest building is Juditten Church (built 1288).

 Kaliningrad has its own brands of vodka (Stari Konigsberg) and beer (Ostmark).

 Baltiysk cruise terminal